 The poster for a game I was working on called Bonfire.

-The idea behind it was to focus on creative
+The idea behind it was to inspire creative

 thinking through combinations, experimentation, and blending.

-It is more sport-like in nature that favors tactics and choices over damage per turn.
+It is sport-like in nature that favors tactics and choices over damage per turn.

 Players: 2-5(1-4 characters per player)